Find Trade Colleges

 Most Popular Iowa Trade Schools for a Bachelor's in Engineering Technologies

 Our 2023 rankings named Iowa State University the most popular school in Iowa for engineering technologies students working on their bachelor’s degree.
-Iowa State is a fairly large public school located in the small city of Ames.
+Iowa State is a fairly large public school located in the city of Ames.

 About 6% of the students majoring in engineering tech at the school are women while 94% are male.

 The in-demand bachelor’s degree programs at University of Northern Iowa helped the school earn the #2 place on this year’s ranking of the most popular engineering technologies schools in Iowa.
-Located in the city of Cedar Falls, UNI is a public college with a moderately-sized student population.
+Located in the city of Cedar Falls, UNI is a public school with a moderately-sized student population.

 Women make up 19% of the engineering tech majors at the school.